knowusuboaky/RagAgent/README.md

   * Safe fallback: *“I don’t know based on the provided information.”*

 * **No External Dependencies**
-  Works offline, with no API keys, GPUs, or web connectors required.
+  Works offline, with no API keys, GPUs (optional), or web connectors required.
   Everything runs locally using only the allowed libraries:
   `torch`, `chromadb`, `numpy`, `io`, `fitz`, `requests`, `PIL`, `transformers`.